elecfreaks/learn-en/microbitplanetX/ai/Plant_X_EF05035.md

 Details of the corrupted might be these two reasons:

-（1）The version of the extension is not the newest, please try creating a new project and add the extensions again.
+(1)The version of the extension is not the newest, please try creating a new project and add the extensions again.

-（2）
-The conflict emerged due the adding of both the PlanetX and PlanetX-AI, please click the part circled in red in the picture “JaveScript”to switch the program screen, click the explorer and delete PlanetX or PlanetX-AI according to your demand.
+(2)The conflict emerged due the adding of both the PlanetX and PlanetX-AI, please click the part circled in red in the picture “JaveScript”to switch the program screen, click the explorer and delete PlanetX or PlanetX-AI according to your demand.

 ![](./images/AI-FAQ-03.png)